 Differences between mucus and phlegm

-Mucus is a normal, slippery substance that is produced by many lining tissues in your body.
-It forms a protective lining in certain parts of your body, keeping them from drying.
+Mucus is a normal, slimy substance made by many of your body’s lining tissues.
+It forms a protective lining in certain parts of your body, keeping them from drying out.

 It is found in the membranes that line your: